mvysny/vaadin-on-kotlin/docs/grids-v10.md

 }
 ```

-Another option is to use the `TemplateRenderer` as described here: https://github.com/vaadin/vaadin-grid-flow/issues/146
+Another option is to use the `TemplateRenderer` as described here: [Bug 146](https://github.com/vaadin/vaadin-grid-flow/issues/146)

 # Grid Editor

-Note: Vaadin 10 does not support row editors yet: https://github.com/vaadin/vaadin-grid-flow/issues/199
+Note: Vaadin 10 does not support row editors yet: [Bug 199](https://github.com/vaadin/vaadin-grid-flow/issues/199)

 ## Other Grid options